 The biggest would probably be a multi-master setup rather than just a high-availability failover.
 So I’m thinking something along the lines of a MariaDB Galera Cluster rather than uRaft.
 It’s one of the things that I like about GlusterFS (but it has too many other downsides to consider using).
 I can see two benefits to this:

-A cluster distributed across a WAN in a multi-master setup would allow the client accessing the cluster to access the master closest to it, and wouldn’t require that masters on the other side of a WAN link be opened up to clients.
+A cluster distributed across a WAN in a multi-master setup would allow the client to access the cluster to access the master closest to it, and wouldn’t require that masters on the other side of a WAN link be opened up to clients.

 Right now, I can query a file to see how many chunks it has, if it’s undergoal, etc. But I can’t do the reverse.
 If I see in the UI that there are missing or undergoal chunks, I’d like to be able to get a list of those files.
 I believe there’s a process that runs that updates a list of these, but it’s not real-time.
 Real-time access to this information would be valuable.